 This time it came on Twitter, after the Gamecocks touted their annual SEC Network takeover with a full day of highlights — including the football team's victory against No. 1 Alabama in 2010.

 Sure, but ...

 The Southern Conference Bulldogs can be excused for piling on their Southeastern Conference neighbors.
-Last year, The Citadel stunned South Carolina, 23-22.
+On Nov.
+21, 2015, The Citadel stunned South Carolina, 23-22.
 The Bulldogs won the SoCon and advanced to the FCS playoffs; South Carolina finished last in the SEC East.

 The sports moment judged the greatest in The Citadel history marked the first time the Gamecocks lost to a lower division team since 1990 (also against The Citadel, 38-35).
 It was also, the Associated Press wrote, "the lowest point for South Carolina fans since going 0-11 in 2000."

 The Bulldogs broke a 28-game losing streak to FBS teams, also dating to their 1990 victory against South Carolina.
 It was also the first time an SEC team lost to an FCS team since Florida fell in 2013 to Georgia Southern, another Southern Conference team then.

 “I think this is a testament to what kind of kids I have the opportunity to coach,” said Bulldogs head coach Mike Houston, who led James Madison to the FCS championship in the 2016 season.
 “You just beat an SEC East team at home, so I don’t know that they get any bigger than this for an FCS school.”

 The Citadel's Tyler Renew, who sold peanuts at Williams-Brice Stadium when the Gamecocks knocked off Alabama in 2010, led the way with 174 yards and two touchdowns on 23 carries.
 It was the most the Gamecocks allowed at home since Arkansas’ Darren McFadden rushed for 219 yards in 2006.